Duval County, Texas: Politics

-Duval County was a longtime Democratic stronghold like most of heavily Hispanic South Texas.
+Duval County was a longtime Democratic stronghold, like most of heavily Hispanic South Texas.
 In the 1964, 1968 and 1972 presidential elections, Duval was the most Democratic county in the country.
 In 2004, the county voted for Democrat John F. Kerry of Massachusetts by a strong margin despite George W. Bush's 22.87 percent margin of victory in the state.
 From 1956 to 2012, the Democratic candidate consistently received more than seventy percent of the county's vote.
 After 2012, the county's voters began to trend towards the Republican Party; the Democratic margin of victory decreased by 18.9 percentage points from 2012 to 2016, and by 32.6 percentage points from 2016 to 2020, with 2020 Democratic presidential nominee Joe Biden winning the county by only 2.6 percent, the narrowest-ever Democratic victory in the county.
-In 2024, Donald Trump was the first Republican to carry the county since Theodore Roosevelt in 1904.
+In 2022, Ryan Guillen became the first Republican to carry the county since Theodore Roosevelt in 1904.
+In 2024, Donald Trump was the second Republican to carry the county.
 Overall, Duval County shifted to the right from 2012 to 2024 by 64 percentage points, representing one of the strongest such rightward shifts for any county in the country.

 After the initial election returns in the 1948 Democrat runoff primary election for U.S. Senate, Duval County added 425 votes for Lyndon B. Johnson over Coke R. Stevenson.
 (George Parr simultaneously arranged the more famous electoral fraud for Johnson in Alice, Texas.)

 Duval County is notorious for corrupt politics, particularly during the early and mid-20th century, when it was largely controlled by the political machine of Texas State Senator Archie Parr and his son George Parr, each in his turn called El Patrón or the "Duke of Duval".
 Givens Parr had been county judge before his younger brother George.
 George was later elected sheriff.
 Archer Parr III, George's nephew and adopted brother, later held both those offices.
 Meanwhile, then Texas Attorney General John Ben Shepperd brought some 300 state indictments against county and school officials.